Current Affairs-Topics

 • Preparedness-to-flight aspects

 Outcome: During this period, two SSLV missions will be executed under ISRO guidance, ensuring HAL’s gradual transition towards full-scale independent SSLV production.
-This is a significant step in HAL SSLV manufacturing and demonstrates the growing role of the private sector in India’s space programme.
+This is a significant step in HAL SSLV manufacturing, demonstrating the growing role of the private sector in India’s space program.

 Why SSLVs Are Important